opt-nc/yamlfixer/README.md

   -h, --help          show this help message and exit -v, --version       display this program's version number and exit.
-  -b, --backup        make a backup copy of original files as `.orig` -d, --debug         output debug information to stderr.
+  -b, --backup        make a backup copy of original files as `.orig` -b, --backup        make a backup copy of original files.
+  -B BACKUPSUFFIX, --backupsuffix BACKUPSUFFIX
+                      sets the suffix for backup files, `.orig` is the default.
+  -d, --debug         output debug information to stderr.
   -l, --listfixes     output the list of available fixes.
   -j, --jsonsummary   output JSON summary to stderr.